 Maintenance of the Pinscher is relatively easy.
 Its short coat can be kept with weekly brushing and it is only a medium shedder.

 The German Pinscher is popular in its homeland, Germany, but is rare in North America and other countries.
-Its status as a working dog, combined with its rarity, means that you will have to pay between $2,000 and $3,000 for a good example of the breed.
+Its status as a working dog, combined with its rarity, means they can be on the pricey side.
 Those at the lower end of the scale tend to be considered pet quality, while those at the higher end of the scale and above are exhibition and show quality, usually with multiple award winners in their family tree.

 It can be difficult to find a Pinscher breeder, so it may be necessary to travel.
 However, this does not mean that you should opt for and agree to purchase the first dog you see.
 Perform your due diligence and complete your research before you agree to a purchase.